-GROUP LEADERS (Instructors)
+GROUP LEADERS (LARS Instructors on duty)

 - Oversee evacuation of their specific classrooms. - Accompany their students and visitors to the assembly area one block south on the corner of Las Palmas Avenue and De Longpre Avenue. - Complete roll call using the attendance sheet. - Verify "ALL CLEAR" note/report any search and rescue needs. - If safe, help those in need of assistance. - Identifiable by wearing a safety vest.